-UCLan Wireless is available free to staff and students.
+UCLan WiFi is available free to staff and students.
 It can be accessed throughout all buildings on campus and UCLan owned Halls of Residences, plus privately-owned Boatman and Bowran residences.
-See the UCLan wireless page for more information.
+See the UCLan WiFi page for more information.

-Take a look at the Wireless Campus Map to check your building wireless connectivity.
+Take a look at the WiFi Campus Map to check your building wireless connectivity.

 eduroam is available free to and staff and students.
-Once you've set it up it can be accessed throughout the UCLan campus using the free wireless connection and in many more campuses around the UK and Europe.
+Once you've set it up it can be accessed throughout the UCLan campus using the free WiFi connection and in many more campuses around the UK and Europe.
 Visit the eduroam page for further detailed information and access maps.
 Visit the Guides and Forms page for assistance with setting up your connection.

 Use your UCLan email address and password to start browsing now.